Last Updated on

 Recommended Article: 7 Myths About Spanish Colonial Period Filipinos Should All Stop Believing

 The case eventually reached the court of Spanish King Ferdinand VI who admonished the friars and commanded them to return the ill-gotten lands back to the inhabitants.
-Not only that, he also instructed the religious orders to treat the Filipinos well.
+Not only that, but he also instructed the religious orders to treat the Filipinos well.

 Unfortunately, the king’s decrees fell on deaf ears as the friars managed to keep their vast haciendas and estates until the Revolution broke out.